wshekrota/convertcsv2json/README.md

 2 => map[a:7 b:8 c:9]
 ```
 Remember cvtc2j returns a string of json.. that string is then decoded to internal.

+json2csv
+Will reverse this process converting a qualifying json to a tabular csv format.